 Why are you being offered Outpatient Induction of Labour?

 As you reach 40 weeks pregnant, you will see your midwife or doctor for an appointment and they will discuss with you the option of having a ‘sweep’.
 This is an internal examination whereby your midwife or doctor sweeps their fingers around your cervix.
 This action should separate the membranes (bag of waters) from your cervix.
 The separation releases hormones (prostaglandins) which may encourage your labour to start.
 The baby’s heartbeat will be listened to before and after the procedure.
 It does not hurt the baby, but it can cause mild discomfort for you and it can cause a small amount of bleeding or your ‘show’ to come away.
-If there is any heavy bleeding, you must contact your midwife or the hospital for advice.
+If there is any heavy bleeding, you must contact Tambootie Maternity Assessment Unit for advice.

 A sweep can be performed again at your 41 week appointment.
 Your midwife or doctor will book your IOL at this appointment too.
 However, you do not have to have a sweep if you do not want one.

-- On arrival to the ward you will meet a midwife.
+- On arrival to the ward, you will meet a midwife who will discuss the IOL process and answer any questions you might have

-- The midwife will use a CTG machine to listen to the baby’s heartbeat for at least 30 minutes and monitor any contractions (if you are having them).
+- The midwife will feel your tummy to check the position of your baby, listen to the baby’s heartbeat using a CTG machine for at least 30 minutes and monitor any contractions (if you are having them).

 - If the CTG monitoring is normal, the midwife will begin the IOL.